Luke1982/PriceArrangement/README.md

 **IMPORTANT**
 Read the above again, since it is bound to cause confusion.
 When the price for a product or service is requested to the system, the PriceArrangement module will take **all the above** steps.
 Meaning: if it can't find a result for number 1, it'll try number 2, and so on.
 So if you want to make sure a product or service gets _NO_ discount, make sure your particular use case is not covered in any of these conditions.

+## After installation
+- Don't forget to activate the module